priyankark/phonepi-mcp/README.md

 - Set timers and reminders
 - Find your phone with audio alerts

+## Security
+Security is a high concern.
+Here are a few aspects taken into account around security:
+- You are completely in charge around hosting the MCP server locally.
+The code is completely open source.
+- On the app front, you are in charge of what permissions to give depending on the features you want to use.
+- The app and the server are linked over your local network.
+There's no 3p remote servers involved in linking.
+- It is highly recommended you use this app over a secure network.
+Avoid public networks like airports and restaurants.

 ## Getting Started

 For detailed documentation, features, and setup instructions, please visit: